 After running closed-loop simulations of the controller and plant in Simulink, the team used Embedded Coder® to generate production code for the control system and the sensor signal processing subsystem.
 They deployed the code to the Infineon and TI MCUs, respectively.

-Weinmann engineers performed unit tests on each subsystem within the model, using Simulink Verification and Validation™ to analyze model coverage.
+Weinmann engineers performed unit tests on each subsystem within the model, using Simulink Coverage™ to analyze model coverage.

 Most safety standards now explicitly require or recommend the use of Model-Based Design.
 As a result, Weinman will leverage its investment in MATLAB and Simulink on future projects requiring certification.